Mohammedareebali/Mohammedareebali/README.md

 # 👋 Hello, I'm Mohammed Areeb Ali

-I'm a Full Stack Web Developer leveraging a background in the tech industry to build more intuitive user experiences on the web.
-Currently, I'm focusing on JavaScript technologies including React.js, Node.js, and Express.js.
+Welcome to my digital workshop! 🚀 I'm a Full Stack Web Developer with a fervent passion for coding and a knack for crafting seamless user interfaces.
+My background in tech drives my dedication to building more intuitive user experiences on the web.
+Currently, I'm diving deep into the exciting world of JavaScript technologies including React.js, Node.js, and Express.js.

 ## 🧰 Technologies & Tools